asperti/Dante/README.md

 The algorithm is intrinsically nondeterministic, producing different possible syllabifications for each verse, with different likelihoods; metric constraints relative to accents on the 10th, 4th and 6th syllables are used to further reduce the solution space.
 The most likely syllabification is hence returned as output.

+**Warning:** the algorithm is meant to guess the most likely sillabification supposing the endecasyllabus **is correct**.
+If you want to use it as a reinforcement for generation you should take probabilities into account.

 Files: